LoveCommunity/love.dart/README.md

 Yes, it's `presentation effect`.
 With declarative UI library like [Flutter] or [React], build (render) is triggered by react state change.
 We'll discuss this later in **Presentaton Effect** Section.

 There are other `react*` operators for different use cases.
-If you want to learn more please follow [API Reference]:
+If we want to learn more please follow [API Reference]:

 * react
 * reactLatest